-Modern Basement Rec Room From Sarah Sees Potential
+Rustic Modern Family Room Decor From Sarah Sees Potential

-A striking red sectional and oversized, plush armchair boast of comfort and style in this transitional basement home theater.
-Designed for optimal entertaining, built-in cabinets and fireplace, a wet bar and additional table and seating are all framed within several different types of wood and stains to match the unique floor.
+Stunning plush sectional, armchair and ottoman in red upholstery and leather excite in this all encompassing basement.
+Transitionally styled, the space features a home theater with built-in cabinets and fireplace, a wet bar with and additional table and seating, all framed within several different types of wood and stains to match the unique floor.
 Dropping portions of the ceiling creates a comforting room within a room feel.

 In the basement, a sound proofed music studio was added for the family's budding musician.
 Sound proof panels were already in place, so designers revamped the area with a bright couch, new carpet, and profession style cabinets to make the space complete.